 The Foundation’s investment in Carbon Direct is a technology-based solution that is focused on some of the hardest industries to de-carbonize.
 The Foundation is also pursuing nature-based solutions, like sequestration and forestry, as well as environmental justice and inclusivity-based solutions.
 The Foundation will evaluate each investment to ensure that the impact is aligned with the stated mission and values.

-The Foundation has made an initial $500,000 investment in Carbon Direct, which supports growth-stage companies in the U.S. and Europe focused on reducing, removing, and monitoring their carbon emissions.
+Since making our Net Zero commitment in October 2022, the Foundation made a $500,000 investment in Carbon Direct, which supports growth-stage companies in the U.S. and Europe focused on reducing, removing, and monitoring clean emissions, a $2,000,000 investment in Greenbacker Renewable Energy Corp, a renewable energy infrastructure asset manager, and $2,300,000 investment in BTG Pactual Timberland Investment Group, an open-ended fund comprised of core timberland assets managed for long term sustainability that aligns with a nature-based solutions strategy.
 We invite you to follow along as we continue to shift our portfolio in alignment with our targets.

 Through these efforts, The Foundation hopes to inspire other foundations to make similar commitments and will share key learnings with the philanthropic community through an eventual “playbook” that will outline best practices.